Ticket #2149 (new bug)

 Alternatively, you could use a SOCKS5 proxy instead, which does support UDP.

-Changed 8 months ago by shellsonthefloor
+comment:18 Changed 11 years ago by shellsonthefloor

-• cc shellsonthefloor@… added
+• Cc shellsonthefloor@… added

 I'm experiencing this same issue with libtorrent-rasterbar6 version .15.10-1+b1 and a socks5 proxy without authentication.

-Changed 8 months ago by shellsonthefloor
+comment:19 Changed 11 years ago by shellsonthefloor

 Just wiped and went down to Debian Stable and installed Deluge from repositories (1.2.3, libtorrent-rasterbar 0.14.10) and Deluge is still ignoring proxy settings.
 It also ignores proxy settings when tsocks is used.

-Changed 8 months ago by arvid
+comment:20 Changed 11 years ago by arvid

 what are the symptoms you see to determine that Deluge ignores proxy settings?